DrewNaylor/guinget/docs/experimental-options.md

 If it weren't for Wine not having Robocopy by default and me not really understanding how to parse output from command-line programs yet, this would be checked by default since it's so much faster.

 Defaults to `False`.

+## Search when typing

+Checkbox text: (Experimental) Search when typing

+Instead of requiring you to press `Enter` or click `Search` on the toolbar, you can just wait a bit (325 milliseconds by default) for search to run automatically.
+This feature would probably have been a regular, non-experimental one had it been implemented sooner and not within a week of the expected release phase.

+Defaults to `False`.

+### Wait time (ms)

+This is how long it'll wait after you finish typing before running a search (in milliseconds).<br>
+Minimum value is `1`, and maximum value is `9999`.

+Defaults to `325`.